politician/photoprism-docs/docs/getting-started/nas/synology.md

 - Done
 - Run the container and give it some minutes to create
-- connect to your instance of Photoprism with your browser ip-to-your-nas:port and login
+- connect to your instance of Photoprism with your browser ip-to-your-nas:port and login with `admin` and the PhotoPrism password you set in PHOTOPRISM_ADMIN_PASSWORD

 ### First Steps